-In other articles on this site we touch on the fact that condo ownership is always going to be more expensive than renting, but in the long term will provide security with the eventuality of being mortgage free, in addition to owning an asset.
-Being financially prepared for the home ownership is something you should look at conservatively.
+In other articles on this site we touch on the fact that real estate ownership is always going to be more expensive than renting, but in the long term will provide security with the eventuality of being mortgage free, in addition to owning an asset.
+Being financially prepared for home ownership is something you should look at conservatively.
 It’s easy to get blindsided by additonal costs if you aren’t ready for them.

 Are You Financially Ready To Own?